Zaydo123/laser-sentry/README.md

 Currently printing the whole build, it takes me about 10hrs.
 Going to test it out right after.

 ## To Do
 Finish printing and design testing.

-Code y axis control
+Code y axis control.

 Upload final build instructions.